-- The Collier MPO has jurisdictional authority over land use and zoning and can, therefore, work with developers to address gaps in bicycle and pedestrian infrastructure and make connections as new homes, communities, and shopping areas are constructed. - The MPO can form partnerships with other agencies to implement projects. - Bicycle and pedestrian improvements can be incorporated into roadway construction projects or funded independently.
+- Collier County and its associated municipalities have jurisdictional authority over land use and zoning and can, therefore, work with developers to address gaps in bicycle and pedestrian infrastructure and make connections as new homes, communities, and shopping areas are constructed. - The MPO can form partnerships with other agencies to implement projects. - Bicycle and pedestrian improvements can be incorporated into roadway construction projects or funded independently.
 For example, Collier County typically funds transportation improvements that incorporate bicycle and pedestrian facilities using local funds on County-owned roads. - The County and its municipalities can apply for funding related to state and federal grant programs, Safe Routes to Schools Programs, NHTSA, and the Better Utilizing Investments to Leverage Development Transportation Discretionary Grant program (formerly the Transportation Investment Generating Economy Recovery Grant program).